-Please note if flying into Livingstone airport, Zambia, you will need to budget for a Zambian visa (which can be purchased at the airport for most passport holders), as well as your Zimbabwean visa.
-The cost is 50 USD for most passport holders, except South African and Irish citizens who do not require a visa for
+Please note for passengers flying into Livingstone airport, Zambia, you will need to also budget for a Zambian visa.
+This is 50 USD for most passport holders, except for Irish and South African nationals who do not require a visa for Zambia.

-Zambia.